hsjobeki/nix-types/README.md

 - real types
 - type inference
+- backwards compatibility
+  - There is no existing system on static typings, so we can and should break toolchains that rely on the current system.
+  - We should provide alternatives and arguments for a change.
-- backwards compatibility (Better system, less errors)
+  - Better system, less errors
 - dynamic types (e.g failures in mkOptions, like `types.package` )

 ## Abstract